-- b.
+- a.
+Demonstrate sensitivity to cultural issues and to patient preferences and incorporate knowledge of these issues into discussion with patients (5.1) - b.
 Show respect for patient autonomy and the principle of informed consent (5.2) - c.
 Demonstrate respect for patient's rights and confidentiality (5.2) - d.
-Show respect for, and willingness to, assist all members of the health care team (5.3) - e.
+Show respect for, and willingness to, assist all members of the health care team (5.3)

+- e.
 Demonstrate compliance with local and national ethical and legal guidelines governing patient confidentiality in both written documentation and verbal communication with the patient's family members (5.5) - f.
 Respect time, and meet all the academic commitments during the rotation (5.7) - g.
-Assessment method: Global Performance Evaluation
+Assessment method: Global performance including preparation and completion of assignments, attendance at residency educational conferences